IoT Testing Tools & Methodologies for Building Resilient IoT Platforms

 Thus the test objective is to test the correctness of the flow and all associated functionality of each component of the system concerning the flow.

 As an example, consider the popular AWS IoT button.
-A user presses the button, and an order for a product gets generated.
+A user presses the button, and an order for a gets generated.
 In this case, the flow constitutes all the steps right from the pressing of the button to the final validation of the user's mobile app updating the product order.

 Pros